ESIPFed/science-on-schema.org/guides/Dataset.md

 ### Provenance Relationships

-High level relationships that link datasets based on their processing workflows and versioning relationships are critical for data consumers and search engines to link different versions of a [schema:Dataset](https://schema.org/Dataset), to clarify when a dataset is derived from one or more source Datasets, and to specify linkages to the software and activities that created these derived datasets.
+High level relationships that link datasets based on their processing workflows and versioning relationships are critical for data consumers and search engines to link different versions of a [schema:Dataset](https://schema.org/Dataset), to clarify when a dataset is derived from one or more source Datasets, and to specify linkages to the software and activities that created these derived datasets for reproducibility.
+Collectively, this is provenance information.

-The [PROV-O](https://www.w3.org/TR/prov-o/) recommendation provides the widely-adopted vocabulary for representing this type of information, and should be used within Dataset descriptions, as most of the necessary provenance properties are missing from schema.org.
+The [PROV-O](https://www.w3.org/TR/prov-o/) recommendation provides the widely-adopted vocabulary for representing this type of provenance information, and should be used within Dataset descriptions, as most of the necessary provenance properties are currently missing from schema.org.
 The main exception is [`schema:isBasedOn`](https://schema.org/isBasedOn), which provides a predicate for indicating that a Dataset was derived from one or more source Datasets.
 Producers and consumers should interpret `schema:isBasedOn` to be an equivalent property to `prov:wasDerivedFrom` (in the `owl:equivalentProperty` sense).
 Either is acceptable for representing derivation relationships, but there is utility in expressing the relationship with both predicates for consumers that might only be looking for one or the other.
 When other `PROV` predicates are used, it is preferred to use `prov:wasDerivedFrom` for consistency.

 We recommend providing provenance information about data processing workflows, data derivation relationships, and versioning information using PROV-O and schema.org predicates, and describe the structures to do this in the following subsections.
 Aggregators and search systems should use these properties to cluster and cross-link versions of Datasets, and to provide bi-directional linkages to source and derived data products.